Feminine beauty ideal: Japan

-Scholar and art critic Okakura Kakuzō delivered in his compilations of lectures in 1905, that the considerable bases of beauty for modern Japan is:
+Japanese scholar and art critic Okakura Kakuzō stated in his compilations of lectures in 1905 that the considerable bases of beauty for modern Japan is:

 Research suggests that Japanese beauty ideals may be affected more by individuality than Korean or Chinese culture.
-Japanese people are more likely to incorporate anti-aesthetics, incompleteness, uncertainty, pluralism, and deconstruction of what is considered to be 'beautiful' which is against the normal Japanese beauty standard which was based on aesthetics.
+Japanese people are more likely to incorporate anti-aesthetics, incompleteness, uncertainty, pluralism, and deconstruction of what is considered to be 'beautiful', which is against the normal Japanese beauty standard, which was based on aesthetics.
 This is allowing Japanese women to embrace their 'flaws' that society used to turn against them and to instead use their features and embrace the uniqueness of one's moles, birthmarks, eye shape, teeth shape and various facial elements.
-In the late 20th century, the emergence of the ganguro and gyaru sub-cultures was considered an act of rebellion and against the Japanese feminine beauty ideal.
+Japanese advertisements have occasionally depicted white women as envious of black-haired women.
+In the late 20th century, the emergence of the ganguro and gyaru sub-cultures was considered an act of rebellion against the Japanese feminine beauty ideal.
 These trends were characterized by spray tans, dyed blonde or orange hair color, and brightly colored contact lenses.
 Women who adopted these fashion trends faced extreme social pressures from family members and punishment from school authorities, leading some to drop out of school and enter the labor force at a young age.